 Mahalaya is observed on the Amavasi day in the Hindu month of Ashwin or Ashwayuja (September-October).
-Mahalaya 2014 date and time is on September 24, Wednesday.
-All pujas and rituals should be completed before 11:44 AM on September 24, 2014 (India Standard Time).
-Mahalaya Tithi is from 9:46 AM on September 23, 2014 to 11:44 AM on September 24, 2014.
+Mahalaya 2016 date is September 30, Friday.
+Time is from on September 30 to on October 1.
 The last day of Pitru Paksha fortnight, the period sacred for doing rituals and offering oblations to the souls of the departed ancestors, ends on Mahalaya day.
 Durga Puja rituals also commence on Mahalaya day.

 The rituals and rites on Mahalaya day are performed early morning on riverbanks or on seashore.
 The main offering made on Mahalaya Paksha to ancestors is food.
 It is believed that the offering made during this period will benefit all the departed souls.
 Charity in the form of food is also done by people.